System requirements

 - Getting information on remote computer's user, domain, server, OS, time.

-Please note, that NetBios, ICMP, TCP, UDP must be enabled in your firewall.
+Please note, that NetBios, ICMP, TCP, UDP should be enabled in your firewall.

 Correct operation of the program is not guaranteed under Windows 95/98/ME.